 You have the right to make a complaint at any time to the Information Commissioner's Office (ICO), the UK Data Protection Authority (www.ico.org.uk).
 We would appreciate the chance to deal with your concerns before you approach the ICO so please contact firstname.lastname@example.org or email@example.com first.

-	This privacy notice was last updated in September 2020.
+This privacy notice was last updated on 28 September 2023.

 We may change or update this notice from time to time so please check this page occasionally to ensure that you’re happy with any changes.

 Previous versions of our privacy notice may be requested via firstname.lastname@example.org.